dedsecorg/oaftl.bash/README.md

 # oaftl.bash
-OpenAndFollowTheLine.bash - Uses tail and grep to search for one line that will repeat in an live text.
+OpenAndFollowTheLine.bash - Uses "tail" and "grep" to search for one line that are repeating itself in a live text.